shmousavi65/Robo_Chase_the_Ball/README.md

 rosrun rqt_image_view rqt_image_view
 ```

-If the white ball in the in the field of view of the camera, the robot does not move or stops moving:
+If the white ball is the in the field of view of the camera, the robot does not move or stops moving:

 ![](https://github.com/shmousavi65/Robo_Chase_the_Ball/blob/master/Capture1.PNG)

-If the white ball in the in the field of view of the camera, the robot moves toward it:
+If the white ball is the in the field of view of the camera, the robot moves toward it:

 ![](https://github.com/shmousavi65/Robo_Chase_the_Ball/blob/master/Capture2.PNG)